SAT Subject Tests Article Type: Quick and Dirty

 2. How often and where is it given?

-Subject tests are given six times during the year, but not every subject is given every date, so be sure to check what tests are being offered when.
+SAT Subject Tests are given six times during the year, but not every subject is given every date, so be sure to check what tests are being offered when.
 Tests are given at the same time as the regular SAT, which means you can’t take the SAT and Subject Tests on the same date, so plan accordingly.
-If you need help signing up or need advice on what tests to take when, be sure to Get to Know Your High School Counselor.
+If you need help signing up or need advice on what tests to take when, be sure to get to know your high school guidance counselor.

 It should go without saying that you should take Subject Tests after you have studied the subject in high school.
 Duh.
-Depending on the course progression of your school, this may allow you to take some earlier-level tests (like US History or Biology) in your junior year, and then take some later-level tests (like Physics or Mathematics Level 2) senior year.
-Just remember that you must choose to take the SAT or Subject Tests on a specific date, you cannot take both.
+Depending on the course progression of your school, this may allow you to take some earlier-level tests (like U.S. History or Biology) in your junior year, and then take some later-level tests (like Physics or Mathematics Level 2) senior year.
+Just remember that you must choose to take the SAT or Subject Tests on specific, separate dates: you cannot take both on the same day.
 So choose wisely, grasshopper.

-Prepare for the SAT Subject Tests with Shmoop Test Prep
+Prepare for the SAT Subject Tests with Shmoop!